eosnetworkfoundation/docs/docs/30_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 ## The Rules of the Game
-The EOSIO tic-tac-toe rules are:
+The Antelope tic-tac-toe rules are:

 * Player one (the host) makes the first move, followed by player two (the challenger).
 * The first player to complete a row or diagonal of either X’s or O’s wins the game.
 * If no player completes a row or diagonal of either X’s or O’s, the game is a draw.

 ## Understanding the Game
-The smart contract contains the game logic, therefore this section introduces how the game works and some of the EOSIO concepts needed to build a smart contract.
+The smart contract contains the game logic, therefore this section introduces how the game works and some of the Antelope concepts needed to build a smart contract.

 ### The Game logic
 The game is played by two players, so we need two blockchain accounts.
-This tutorial explains how to create and use these blockchain accounts on the [EOSIO Tesnet](https://testnet.eos.io/) in the next step. [**Ensure you have a EOSIO Testnet developer account before you continue**](../70_quick-start-guides/10_testnet-quick-start-guide/index.md#getting-started-with-testnet).
+This tutorial explains how to create and use these blockchain accounts on the [Antelope Tesnet](https://testnet.eos.io/) in the next step. [**Ensure you have a Antelope Testnet developer account before you continue**](../70_quick-start-guides/10_testnet-quick-start-guide/index.md#getting-started-with-testnet).
 Use these accounts to "push actions" to the blockchain.
 These actions start, restart, and close the game.
 Pushing a move action will place a 'marker' on the game 'board'.

 One player is the host, who starts the game, and one player is the challenger.
 The game board is nine squares, and each player takes a turn to place their marker in a square.
 A player wins the game when three markers are placed in a row.